Introduction: The Foamboard Octant

 - If it takes too long or if you feel uncomfortable, stop the observation immediately

-As a finishing touch, I added a spring made of plastic card.
-It presses the arm against the frame, so that the main scale and Vernier are leveled.
+As a finishing touch, I added a spring cut out of a plastic card.
+It presses the arm to the frame, so that the main scale and Vernier are leveled.

 Links to related work